Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
-   Optimized a memory usage in the `ReflectionHelpers.GetBestFitMethod` method.
+   Performed a migration to the modern C# null/not-null checks.

    =============
    DOCUMENTATION